-\textbf{Defender’s Capability.} The defender has full access to and control over the parameters of their own model $\theta_{\mathrm{def}}$ and can apply parameter-level transformations to strengthen protection.
-These modifications must maintain the model’s original task performance while preventing the merged model from retaining it.
-Although the defender cannot access the free-rider’s model, it can reasonably assume both originate from the same model $\theta_{\mathrm{pre}}$; otherwise, merging would not be feasible~\cite{wortsman2022model,ilharcoediting,deep2024della, choi2024revisiting, du2024parameter, lu2024twin,yang2024adamerging}.
-A successful defense ensures that the released model remains fully functional for legitimate use but any merged version experiences a substantial accuracy drop on $T_{\mathrm{def}}$.
+\textbf{Defender's Capability.} The defender has full access to and control over the parameters of their own model $\theta_{\mathrm{def}}$ and can apply parameter-level transformations to strengthen protection.
+These modifications must maintain the model's original task performance while preventing the merged model from retaining it.
+Although the defender cannot access the free-rider's model, it can reasonably assume both originate from the same model $\theta_{\mathrm{pre}}$; otherwise, merging would not be feasible~\cite{wortsman2022model,ilharcoediting,deep2024della, choi2024revisiting, du2024parameter, lu2024twin,yang2024adamerging}.
+A successful defense ensures that the released model remains fully functional for legitimate use, but any merged version experiences a substantial accuracy drop on $T_{\mathrm{def}}$.